AnnoyedLeek/salty3.0/README.md

 - Melonland deed
 - Figure out how to change the tab title when switching frames from the nav. (probably some JavaScript wizardry, maybe ask Melon?)
 - Translate "About" stat sheet to new design with modal pop up?
+- Create a button to turn off animations
 ---
 ### Completed Tasks
 - ~~Musical Artists page~~